lambdacasserole/lambdacasserole/README.md

 At the moment, I'm reconnecting with the research community and cutting-edge cybersecurity tech at [NHL Stenden's Maritime IT Security Research Group](https://github.com/NHLStenden-MITS) where I work on:
 * 🧠 Deceptive applications of generative AI in cybesecurity applications
 * 🤖 Fully automated threat intelligence and analytics
-* 🧑‍🏫 Delivery of hands-on cybersecurity workshops, interactive talks and technical demonstrations around cybersecurity (and particularly threats to/by AI-enabled systems)
+* 🧑‍🏫 Delivery of hands-on cybersecurity workshops, interactive talks and technical demonstrations around cybersecurity (particularly around threats to/by AI-enabled systems)

 ### 📫 Want to get in touch?
 Sure thing!
 You can head on over to [my LinkedIn](https://www.linkedin.com/in/sauljohnson/) and send me a connection request.
 Let me know that GitHub sent you!